 If one doesn’t work, then move on to the next.

-Kids are spontaneous, and that means you have to think on your feet.
+Kids are spontaneous, which means you have to think on your feet.

-The more tools you have in your ‘sleep now, you little…….’ toolbox, the better chance you have of getting your kid to sleep when they really do not want to.
+The more tools you have in your toolbox, the better chance of getting your kid to sleep when they do not want to.

 When you are desperate for a beer and some wind-down time, you need all the help you can get!